Introduction

 # SELECT COUNT(*) FROM customers WHERE plan = 'pro'

-In plain English: we describe our database tables to the AI, ask it a question in plain English, and it writes the SQL query for us.
-Then we can run that query against the actual database to get precise numbers.
+In plain English: describe your database tables to the AI, ask a question in plain English, and it writes the SQL for you.
+Then you run that query against the actual database.

 Important safety note: never run AI-generated SQL directly against a production database without safeguards.
 At a minimum:

-- Validate the SQL to make sure it’s a SELECT statement (not INSERT, UPDATE, DELETE, or DROP)
+- Validate it’s a SELECT statement (not INSERT, UPDATE, DELETE, or DROP)

-- Set a query timeout so a badly generated query can’t lock up your database
+- Set a query timeout so a bad query can’t lock up your database

 Combining documents and data in one prompt

-The trick is clearly labeling each type of context so the AI knows what’s what:
+Label each type of context clearly so the AI knows what’s what:

 def build_hybrid_prompt(question, chunks, structured_results):